THE CLOUGHIE BOOK

 Friday September 13th: City Ground, Nottingham Forest

-A number of extra dates have been announced in the run-up to Christmas:
+A number of extra dates were announced in the run-up to Christmas 2002:

 Tuesday December 3rd: WH Smith, Listergate, Nottingham (1200-1330)

 Friday December 20th: Merchandise Store, City Ground, Nottingham (1200-1400)